 - Prolongs the lifespan of all appliances that use water in your home by reducing scale and build-up that creates wear and tear.
-Your water heater, dishwasher, ice maker, clothes washer and coffee maker will thank you by giving your more miles for your money.
+Your water heater, dishwasher, ice maker, clothes washer, and coffee maker will thank you by giving you more miles for your money.

 - Saves soap and cleaning products.
 Soaps and cleansers are less effective in hard water because the cleansing agents react with the minerals and thus it takes more of it to get the clean you desire.
 Remove the minerals and soaps are better able to do the job you purchased them for.

-- Softens hair, skin and fabrics.
-Less minerals in the water allows a cleaner rinse and less soap reside left behind for softer and smoother hair and skin.
-Softer water rinses clothes cleaner with the added benefit of preventing build up of mineral particles in the fibers, keeping those new towels fluffier longer.
+- Softens hair, skin, and fabrics.
+Fewer minerals in the water allow a cleaner rinse and less soap residue left behind for softer and smoother hair and skin.
+Softer water rinses clothes cleaner with the added benefit of preventing build-up of mineral particles in the fibers, keeping those new towels fluffier longer.

 - Saves you money throughout your home with lower overall energy costs and less damage (and repair costs) for all the things using water from your front door to your back yard and everywhere between.

 Not sure if you have hard water?
 Give Dependable Service Plumbing a call.
 We can inspect your plumbing, test your water, and answer your questions about choosing a water softening system for your home.